 Press, where she publishes the 150-year-old Putnam County News & Recorder, which hits newsstands on Wednesdays; an

 d The Putnam County Courier, which is now 175 years old and is New York State's oldest, continually published weekly.
 It was established in 1841 and is available every Thursday.
 She has led significant expansions by the newspapers into tod

 ay’s social media.
 She also initiated local candidate debates during election season to help inform voters.

 She is married to Roger Ailes, Chairman and CEO of the Fox News Channel and Fox Business Network.
 They were married on Valentine's Day 1998.
-They have a 13-year-old son Zachary who was born on New Year's Day 2000.
-The Ailes family home is in Garrison, New York.
+They have a son, Zachary, who was born on New Year's Day 2000.
+The Ailes’ family home is in Garrison, New York.

-Mrs. Ailes is the recipient of the Whipple Foundation’s 2010 Preserve Putnam Award, given annually since 1999 for her efforts to save the Courier and community service.
-She is also the recipient of the Chamber of Commerce Entrepreneurial Spirit Award.
-Mrs. Ailes recently restored a historic building on Main Street in Cold Spring to its original 1908 grandeur.
-After lovingly overseeing every detail, the former Old Homestead Club is now home to the production offices for both the PCN&R and Courier.
+Several years ago, Mrs. Ailes restored a historic building on Main Street in Cold Spring to its original 1908 grandeur.
+After lovingly overseeing every detail, the former Old Homestead Club is now home to the production offices for both the PCNR and Courier.